oaerobert/oaerobert/README.md

-- 👋 Hi, I’m Oke - a Second Year Economics Student
+- 👋 Hi, I’m Oke - a Second Year Mathematical Economics and Statistics Student
 - 👀 I’m interested in using mathematics and programming to solve real-world problems in quantitative analytics and economics
 - 🌱 I’m currently learning Python, R, C++, SQL and STATA to develop my skills in data analysis, econometrics and quantitative modelling.